This article may contain compensated links. See our full disclosure here

 The Pantheon closes on some national holidays and when a mass is taking place.
 Please check the official site for closures during you visit.

 Entry is free of charge however you can buy an audioguide at the entrance.
 Most visitors spend around 20 minutes inside the church.
+Reservations required on Saturdays, Sundays and public holidays and all visitors must show a Green Pass or equivalent proof of vaccination or recovery from covid from your country to enter the building.

 Learn about the Pantheon when in Rome